 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-The writings of Baha’u’llah had a great impact on the spirituality of the Babis, and also began to spread His teachings to others.
-In the early 1860’s, Baha’u’llah wrote the Kitab-i Iqan — the Book of Certitude — which upholds the unity of God and His Messengers.
+The writings of Baha’u’llah had a great impact on the spirituality of the Babis, and also began to spread his teachings to others.
+In the early 1860’s, Baha’u’llah wrote The Book of Certitude, which upholds the unity of God and His messengers.
 This book, often thought of as Baha’u’llah’s most important early work, portrays the great religions as a single, progressive revelation from the same God; part of one continual process of spiritual guidance destined to lead humanity toward maturation.

-The Book of Certitude explores and highlights the connections between the religions in Abraham’s tradition — Judaism, Christianity and Islam.
-Dictated over the course of two days, this remarkable work models a unique foundation for the establishment of unity between all religions, especially Judaism, Christianity and Islam, which all trace their heritage back to Abraham.
+The Book of Certitude explores and highlights the connections between the religions in Abraham’s tradition – Judaism, Christianity and Islam.
+Dictated over the course of two days, this remarkable work models a unique foundation for the establishment of unity between all religions, including all of the Faiths that trace their heritage back to Abraham.
 Arabs and Jews descended from Abraham through his sons Ishmael and Isaac, respectively.
 Moses, Jesus and Muhammad all claim Abraham as their forefather.